Bedrock-OSS/bedrock-wiki/docs/guide/custom-entity.md

 This follows a similar pattern with some additions.
 We now have `initial_state` which tells the controller which state to start on.
 If none is listed then it will start on the state `default`.
 You'll also notice our queries look slightly different.
-Here the query `query.modified_move_speed` returns a value, so in order to return a boolean (i.e. true or false) we look at when the value is above or below `0.1`.
+Here the query `q.modified_move_speed` returns a value, so in order to return a boolean (i.e. true or false) we look at when the value is above or below `0.1`.
 For more in depth information on animation controllers, you can read [here](/animation-controllers/animation-controllers-intro).

 Now that we have our animation controllers, we can add them to our animation controller file.
 Similarly to animations, the key is the identifier for our animation controller; `controller.animation.ghost.attack` and `controller.animation.ghost.walk`.